 For centuries, European explorers had been seeking a way to the Pacific over North America but had long been stumped, with many explorers probing from the Atlantic side dying in the attempt.
 Failing to find a passage from the northeastern side of the continent, the Admiralty thought that perhaps Cook could discover it by searching along the unknown northwest coast of North America.

-Cook left with the Resolution and the Discovery in July 1776, but Cook, who was then 47, seemed to be a different man.
-Perhaps it was the strain of all those long strenuous years of being in command at sea, but his patience had given way to short bursts of anger and acted in bouts of violence against indigenous peoples.
+Cook left on his third and final voyage aboard the Resolution and the Discovery in July 1776, but Cook, who was then 47, seemed to be a different man.
+His patience had given way to short bursts of anger, and he acted in bouts of violence against Indigenous peoples.

-During this voyage in 1778, however, James Cook did encounter a group of islands in the Pacific previously unknown to Europeans, which he named the Sandwich Islands and which are now known as modern-day Hawaii.
+Though Cook eventually concluded that there was no northwest passage as ice blocked the only feasible way through the Bering Strait, he did encounter a group of islands in the Pacific previously unknown to Europeans, which he named the Sandwich Islands — but which we now know as Hawaii.

 There, Cook stopped to trade and resupply before departing to explore the Pacific Northwest, but he returned a year later to provision and explore the islands more thoroughly.